Samut Sakhon province

 Samut Sakhon (สมุทรสาคร, /th/) is one of the central provinces (changwat) of Thailand, located along the coast of the Gulf of Thailand.
-In 2024, it had a population of 590,867, and an area of 866 km², making it the 43rd most populated province whilst being the 4th smallest.
+In 2024, it had a population of 590,867, and an area of 866 km2, making it the 43rd most populated province whilst being the 4th smallest.

+The province lies at the mouth of the Tha Chin River and forms part of the Bangkok Metropolitan Region.
+Salt pans line its coast, and the wreck of a Dvaravati-period ship built in the Arab tradition was excavated from a shrimp pond in the district of the provincial town.

+Once an agricultural and fishing province, Samut Sakhon now holds several thousand factories, most of them small, and is among the most polluted provinces in the country.

 Toponymy

 The word samut originates from the Sanskrit word samudra meaning 'ocean', and the word sakhon from Sanskrit sagara meaning 'lake'.

 Geography

 Neighboring provinces are (from the southwest clockwise) Samut Songkhram, Ratchaburi, Nakhon Pathom, and Bangkok.
 Samut Sakhon is part of the Bangkok Metropolitan Region.

 Samut Sakhon is at the mouth of the Tha Chin River, a distributary of the Chao Phraya River, to the Gulf of Thailand.
 At the coast are many salt pans used for harvesting sea salt.
 The total forest area is 42 km² or 4.9 percent of provincial area.

 Climate

 Samut Sakhon province has a tropical savanna climate (Köppen climate classification category Aw).
 Winters are dry and warm.
 Temperatures rise until May.
 The monsoon season runs from May through October, with heavy rain and somewhat cooler temperatures during the day, although nights remain warm.
 Climatological data for the period 1981–2010: Maximum temperature is 39.7 °C (103.5 °F) in April and May and the lowest temperature is 12.0 °C (53.6 °F) in December.
 The highest average temperature is 35.4 °C (95.7 °F) in April and the minimum average temperature is 22.0 °C (71.6 °F) in December.
 Mean annual rainfall is 1648 millimeters.
 The maximum daily rainfall is 248 millimeters in May.
 Mean rainy days average 130 days per year.